2exp3/cv/content/authors/admin/_index.md

 ---

 I am a graduate student studying [how contextual factors modulate decision-making using computational models](https://www.utdt.edu/ver_contenido.php?id_contenido=15028&id_item_menu=25677).
 Stemming from the ideas of [bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality) and the [somatic marker hypothesis](https://en.wikipedia.org/wiki/Somatic_marker_hypothesis), I aim to pinpoint the mechanisms that underlie the changes in how we decide when integrating external information that is not related to the decision *per se*.
 My work is inherently interdisciplinary, drawing on theory from cognitive psychology and neuroscience that I implement with computational and statistical methods.
-As my overarching personal and professional philosophy is rooted in curiosity, I also devote time to learn new skills, which has crystallized in side-projects and uncanny [escapades](escapades/).
+As my overarching personal and professional philosophy is rooted in curiosity, I also devote time to learn new skills, which has crystallized in side-projects and [escapades](escapades/).